-If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 Month from the date of allotment - Nil
+If the units redeemed or switched out are upto 10% of the units purchased or switched in ("the limit") within 1 year from the date of allotment - Nil

-If units redeemed or switched out are over and above the limit i.e beyond 10% of the allotted units within 1 Month from the date of allotment -0.05%
+If units redeemed or switched out are over and above the limit within 1 year from the date of allotment $-\,1\%$

-If units are redeemed or switched out on or after 1 Month from the date of allotment. - Nil
+If units are redeemed or switched out on or after 1 year from the date of allotment. - Nil

-"A switch-out or a withdrawal under SWP or a transfer under STP (except a switch-out or a transfer under STP into any of the Equity Schemes except L&T Arbitrage Opportunities Fund) may also attract an Exit Load like any Redemption No Exit Load will be chargeable in case of switches made between different options of the Scheme.
-No Exit Load will be chargeable in respect of redemption / switch out of redemption of; Units allotted on account of dividend.
+For HSBC Balanced Advantage Fund, A switch-out or a withdrawal under SWP or a transfer under STP (except a switch-out or a transfer under STP into any of the Equity Schemes except HSBC Arbitrage Fund) may also attract an Exit Load like any Redemption.

+No Exit load will be chargeable in case of switches made between different options of the Scheme.

+No Exit load will be chargeable in case of Units allotted on account of dividend reinvestments, if any.